swathi1316/Face_Emotion_Detection-CNN-/README.md

 * Mentioned the epochs and the batch size.
 * By using `.evaluate` , tested the accuracy and loss of testing data with sequential model.
 * Generated a Confusion Matrix by using `model.predict(test_data)` and data visualization was provided for Confusion Matrix.

+**Explanation:**
+Our classifier is very picky, and does not think many things are hot dogs.
+All the images it thinks are “happy”, are really “happy”.
+However it also misses a lot of actual “happy”, because it is so very picky.
+We have low recall, but a very high precision.

+**Run Flask app on local system:**
+Flask app for local development is using the flask run command from a terminal.
+By default, Flask will run the application you defined in app.py on port 5000.
+While the application is running, go to http://localhost:5000 using your web browser.
+As we are in the development stage, To reload your application automatically whenever you make a change to it.
+You can do this by passing an environment variable, FLASK_ENV=development, to flask run.

+**Heroku Deployment**
+* Login To heroku account, install heroku CLI.
+* create a file named Procfile in the project’s root directory.
+This file tells Heroku how to run the app.
+* install Gunicorn and update the requirements.txt file using pip heroku create face-emo-apps command initializes the Heroku application
+* git push heroku master pushing the master branch to the heroku remote
+* heroku open will open your application using your default web browser.